 When I travel, I’m not the person who brings a stack of new books waiting to be read.
-I’m the person who brings the same set of five books everywhere I go.
-I’m all for a fresh read, but these books are the wise women that I’ve turned to for years and I literally rely on each one of them.
+I’m the person who brings the same five books.
+While I’m all for a fresh read, I’m also for comfort and wisdom, and these books give me these things.

 Oftentimes I feel a kind of nostalgia for something I’ve never had before: a nurturing circle of elders that can light the path in front of me a little.
 I bet you know what I’m talking about.
 I’ve got a wonderful mother, but beyond that, I’m lost.